rizac/eGSIM/README.md

 ## Maintenance

-Please note before proceeding that Django projects have two fundamental organization structures:
+Few remarks before proceeding: Django projects have two fundamental organization structures:

 1. the Django project itself in the base